Bira/octopus-carnival/_drafts/devils/legio-devil.md

 rooms in any giant corporation, but the truth is they're not very like those people at all.
 They're a lot closer to the dystopian notion of a "resource": numbers on a balance sheet, undiferentiated and replacable.
-Managers spend them to achieve their quarterly goals and can always get more where those come from because people will take any job they can in this economy.
+Managers spend them to achieve their quarterly goals and can always get more where those come from.
 And they'll never complain about any of this, because they're happy to serve the goals of President Asmodeus.

 In fact, all this grim thinking reminds me of several discussions I've been seeing on RPG.net lately where some people say humanoids like orcs and kobolds aren't acceptable "kill on sight" monsters, while others do a bit of contortion to figure out a scenario where they would be because it's traditional.
-Me, I say that if you need an army of faceless minions of evil who are never up to any good and whom you should always fight with all your might, you should drop humanoids entirely and look to these guys.
+Me, I say that if you need an army of faceless minions who are never up to any good and whom you should always fight with all your might, you should drop humanoids entirely and look to these guys.
 Well, to all devils and demons, really, but fighting devils-as-symbols-of-totalirarianism specifically feels a little more satisfying to me these days.

 ## The Numbers